awslabs/aws-sdk-kotlin/aws-runtime/aws-signing/common/test-resources/aws-signing-test-suite/README.md

 Where did the files in this directory come from?
 ================================================

-These test files were taken from the [aws-c-auth test suite](https://github.com/awslabs/aws-c-auth/tree/main/tests/aws-signing-test-suite) which was taken from the now defunct Signature Version 4 Test Suite documentation from the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/Welcome.html).
+These test files were taken from the [aws-c-auth test suite](https://github.com/awslabs/aws-c-auth/tree/main/tests/aws-signing-test-suite).
+The original test suite comes from the (now defunct) Signature Version 4 Test Suite documentation from the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/Welcome.html).

 Signature Version 4 Test Suite